 FYRE 2019 Projects:

-"Effectiveness of Anti-Slip Patch to Assess Lingual Performance in Use with the IOPI Device" by Hanna Chastain in lab of Dr. Heidi VanRavenhorst-Bell, Human Perfomance Studies
+"Evaluation of Lingual Posture and Relation to Functional Balance" by Hanna Chastain in lab of Dr. Heidi VanRavenhorst-Bell, Human Perfomance Studies

 "Is Palmer's goldenrod real?" by Mikayla Haynes in lab of Dr. James Beck, Biological Sciences